KelvynLenis/TSN-Checker/README.md

 ### Criterias:

-There are some points we need to check.
-They were selected based on these criterias:
+There are some topics we need to check.
+They were selected based on the following criterias:

 - Criteria 1: All values of time(Departure, arrival and scheduled times) are positive (Typechecking-value)
 - Criteria 2: Time of sent plus duration time of transmission must be equal to the scheduled time.
 (Well formed hops)
 - Criteria 3: Consistent path nodes.
 - Criteria 4: Transmission windows consistency.

+### Categories

+We have to consider what kind of issue we are facing and how to manage and solve them.
+We separated them into subjects to a categorize for better visualization.

+-> Network -> Protocol -> Layer -> TSN -> Output -> Values(Calculation and Generation) - Path(Hops) - Scheduling(Transmission and Window)

+## Value Error
+This happens whenever value are different from what is expected, for instance, a negative value, wrong cycle duration or wrong calculation.

+# Calculation
+This is as subtopic of the value verification which validates calculation errors.

+# Generation
+This is a subtopic of the value verification which validates the generation of values on the output.
+A wrong value may not be exactly a problem of the network, but rather a simple mistake when building the output file.

+## Path Error
+This happens whenever packets are being redirected to a node outside the flow it was supposed to follow.

+# Building the flow
+This is a subtopic which aims to validate the flow of a packet to a certain device to ensure it follows as it's supposed.

+## Scheduling Error
+This happens whenever packet are being mistakely transmitted, which can be two packets on same port at same time or exceding its window for instance.

+# Transmission
+This is a subtopic which validates the transmission ports and times to ensure they are not colliding or there are any other errors alike.

+# Window

+This validates questions about the transmission window, so whether or not a packet is overpassing its limits and other question alike.

+NOTES:
+- LAYER 2 NETWORK
+- IEEE 802.1Q OSI LAYER 2
+- PTP(PRECISION TIME PROTOCOL)
+- ETHERNET HEADER CONTENT NOT LIMITED BY INTERNET PROTOCOL
+- CENTRAL NETWORK CONTROL & CENTRAL USER CONTROL(CNC AND CUC)

 ## How to run

-There is a jar file in the folder Checker called "Checker.jar", in a terminal just run the following command passing the path to the json and .log file.
-The JSON must be passed first followed by the .log file.
-The result will be show in the terminal:
+There is a jar file in the folder Checker, in a terminal just run the following command passing the path to the .log or json file, the result will be show in the terminal:

 ```
-java -jar CheckerJar.jar [path to the json file] [path to the .log file]
+java -jar CheckerJar.jar [path to the .log file]
 ```

 ## Typechecking value

 Below its an example of how the TSN outputs logs of time in the .log file.
-It brings data about the departure, arrival and scheduled for there can't be negative time in the real world the Checker validates wheter it happens or not for every time log.
+It brings data about the departure, arrival and scheduled for there can't be negative time in the real world the Checker validates whether it happens or not for every time log.

 ```
 (0) Fragment departure time: 41.0